Ten more reasons to visit Turangi…

 18 – Native Forests – Endless hiking trails through towering gigantic Kaimanawa forests vary from natural forests with the full range of native species such as Rimu, Totara, Kahikatea, Beech, Pungas, and many others that SWMBO cannot identify, to pine trees for miles.
 Some of these are hunters favourite spots so wear appropriate bright clothing.

-20 – Maori Heritage – Lookout in the CBD for a very special shop (just past Sporting Life tackle shop) dedicated to weaving ancient Maori patterned arts and crafts with a team of devoted native Maori weavers.
-If you ask ever so politely, certain items such as bags and shawls may be for sale.
+20 – Maori Heritage – Previously in the CBD the list featured a very special shop dedicated to weaving ancient Maori patterned arts and crafts with a team of devoted native Maori weavers.
 They are genuine cultural treasures.

-(Update to 2021 – this shop is now closed and has been relocated – ask at Sporting Life.
-If you cannot find it, try the popular Op Shop located next to the Supermarket behind the chemist.
-Visiting Op Shops should be registered as a new ladies sport in Turangi)
+(Update to 2023 – this shop is now closed and has been relocated – ask at Sporting Life.
+If you cannot find it, SWMBO recommends the popular Hospice Op Shop located next to the Supermarket behind the chemist.
+This was voted by TRM inmates as the most popular shop for tourists in Turangi!
+Visiting Op Shops should be registered as a new ladies’ sport in Turangi)

 Tomorrow the list continues with ten more tourist holiday attractions in Turangi.